ros-navigation/docs.nav2.org/docs/community/roadmaps/index.md

 This is the list of major issues and features the Nav2 maintainers are committing for completion for various ROS 2 releases.
 This is *not* an exhaustive list of planned features or what changes may be found in the new distribution.
 It represents only the items of direct commitment to give insight into commitments for REP-2005 repositories in the [ROS 2 Roadmap](https://docs.ros.org/en/rolling/Roadmap.html).
-For a full list of important completed changes in the project, see the Migration Guides [Migration Guides](../migration/index.md#migration-guides).
+For a full list of important completed changes in the project, see the Migration Guides [Migration Guides][migration-guides].

 ## Lyrical Roadmap